jymaire/hellos/README.md

 You can also create a Docker image by running `mvn spring-boot:build-image` command.

+## Logging

+You can define the location of the log file with the argument `--logging.file.name=/path/to/file.log` after the `./hellos.jar`command.
+Otherwise, it will be displayed in the standard output.

 ## Dev guide

 To have some data at start up, you can activate `dev` Spring profile by adding `-Dspring.profiles.active=dev` to the VM options.